Lake Geneva Area

 You can also explore the local Lake Geneva area filled with everything from Wisconsin cheese-coated popcorn to hand-thrown pottery and specialty boutiques.

-For more information about Lake Geneva visit the Lake Geneva Area Convention & Visitors Bureau website or call (262) 248-4416.
+For more information about Lake Geneva check out the Visit Lake Geneva website or call (262) 248-4416.
 For information on Walworth County visit the Walworth County Visitors Bureau or call (262) 728-6000.